Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Results for spheres, plates, rods

 Nanorods are another novel geometry that has gained much interest recently~\cite{Kuhn:17}.
-Trapping a rod in a standing wave, as shown in Fig.~\ref{Fig:Rod diagram} will generate IRPs as shown in Fig.~\ref{Fig:Rod diagram}.
+Trapping a rod in a standing wave will generate IRPs as shown in Fig.~\ref{Fig:Rod diagram}.
+We consider the IRPs only for small displacements and librations around the equilibrium configuration illustrated at the top of Fig.~\ref{Fig:Rod diagram}.
 We consider two sizes of rods that are described in Table~\ref{Table:Rod Sizes}.
-The IRPs for the librational degrees of freedom in the smaller R1 rod match the results for the point-like dipole.
+The IRPs for the translational degrees of freedom in the smaller R1 rod resemble the results for the point-like dipole in a standing wave trap \cite{maurer2022quantum}.
 This is to be expected as the dimensions are sufficiently sub-wavelength.
-We also note a predicted information pattern for the $\theta_x$ rotation.
+We also note a predicted information pattern for the $\theta_x$ libration.
 This is initially surprising as a cylindrical rod would display symmetry in this direction.
 We believe this to be due to a numerical artifact associated with the discrete geometry triangulation that does not display this exact symmetry.

-Finally, in order to validate our numerical method, we reproduce the results for spheres trapped in a single-beam trap as given in~\cite{maurer2022quantum}.
-Fig.~\ref{Fig:IRP Scuff Compare} we compare the theoretical results obtained with the method of Ref. \cite{maurer2022quantum} with numerical results as obtained from SCUFF-EM.
+Finally, in order to validate our numerical method, we reproduce the results for spheres trapped in a single-beam trap as given in~\cite{maurer2022quantum,Maurer2024}.
+In Fig.~\ref{Fig:IRP Scuff Compare} and Fig. \ref{Fig:IRP_Scuff_b} we compare the theoretical results obtained with the method of Ref. \cite{maurer2022quantum} with numerical results as obtained from SCUFF-EM for IRPs for varying radii of spherical particles for different trapping and imaging numerical apertures.
 Reasonable agreement is obtained between the two methods, with small differences attributed to discretization of the spherical geometry in a finite mesh and numerical precision of the relevant derivatives needed to evaluate Eq. \ref{EQ:Fisher Flux}.